-Pulling comps is a given when you decide to sell your apartment, but a host of other factors come into play when you’re pricing your unit.
-Any competent buyer’s agent should do his or her due diligence and research the history of your building and apartment, as well as know the ins and outs of the neighborhood in which you live.
+Pulling comps is a given when you decide to sell your apartment, but many other factors come into play when you’re pricing your unit.
+Any competent buyer should do their due diligence and research the history of your building and apartment.
+As well as know the ins and outs of the neighborhood in which you live.
 It wouldn’t hurt for you, as the seller, to do a little legwork as well.
 Before you agree on a listing price, take all of the below factors into consideration, as well as what comparable homes in your area have sold for in the past six months to a year.

-Proximity to Public Transit
+Proximity to Public TransitProximity to Public Transit

 Again, your broker should be aware of any violations against a building in which you’re looking to buy an apartment.
-Violations could include leaks, mold, malfunctioning elevators or boilers, etc. Some violations are more serious than others, affecting an entire building rather than several apartments.
+Violations could include leaks, mold, malfunctioning elevators or boilers, etc. Some violations are more severe than others, affecting an entire building rather than several apartments.
 You can check a unit’s or building’s violations on ACRIS.

-A Dark Past
+A Dark PastA Dark Past

-Major Construction Projects
+Major Construction ProjectsMajor Construction Projects